ChifiSource/Olive.jl/README.md

 - And the `Themes` extension.

 These extensions can be loaded individually; the setup will only add `OliveDefaults` with `Pkg`.
 The name is also pretty important, though certainly not necessary.
 Any name will work, including the default `root`.
 After pressing continue, a loadbar will appear and `Olive` will begin setting up your `olive` environment.
 After this loadbar finishes (so long as the setup completes successfully), you will be redirected to a new `Olive` session!
+#### documentation
+With the upcoming release of `0.1.0`, [chifi](https://github.com/ChifiSource) will also be releasing [OliveCreator](https://github.com/ChifiSource/OliveCreator.jl), this will be a website which hosts `Olive`.
+Along with this there will be interactive examples, notebooks, and most importantly -- documentation (for all chifi stuff, really awesome olive-based documentation).
+The problem is that this still requires a lot of work to `Olive` and its sister projects.
+In its current state the two best tools to learn `Olive` are
+- this README
+- or the [OliveDefaults](https://github.com/ChifiSource/OliveDefaults.jl) documentation browser.

+  I would recommend the latter.
+For the most part, this documentation is only needed if you are writing extensions for `Olive`.
+I could see knowledge of how the thing works being beneficial in these early pre-releases, however.
 #### user interface
 Olive's user-interface is relatively straightforward.
 When starting olive, you will be greeted with a `get started` `Project`.
 A `Project` in `Olive` is represented by a tab and the project's cells.
 This consumes the majority of the UI.
 These projects are contained within two separate panes, the **left pane** and the **right pane** respectively.
 The left pane **can** be open without the right pane, but the right pane **cannot** be open without the left pane.
 The project can be switched using the pane switcher button on the top of the project.
 At the top of the window will be the topbar.
 The topbar has two buttons on it, on the left this is a folder with an arrow.
 Clicking this button will open the **project explorer**.
 This is the menu to the left of your `Olive` session.
 At the top of this menu, there is the **inspector**, and below this is where every `Directory` is placed.
 When a `Project` is added to the session, it will also add a preview into the inspector.
 In the top right there is a cog, this button will reveal the **settings menu**.
 All settings in `Olive` are added via extensions, so these will be your extension settings, such as key-bindings and syntax highlighting.
 Adding more extensions will often add new settings to this menu.
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/uiui.png"></img>